|

 devil and to live a holy,

-we are in the process of betraying those baptismal promises.
+we are in danger of betraying those baptismal promises.

 If we try to follow any